ofiwg/libfabric/man/fi_av.3.md

 This function is used to convert an endpoint address, returned by fi_av_insert, into an address that specifies a target receive context.
-The specified fi_addr parameter must either be a value returned from fi_av_insert, in the case of FI_AV_MAP, or an index, in the case of FI_AV_TABLE.
 The value for rx_ctx_bits must match that specified in the AV attributes for the given address.

 Connected endpoints that support multiple receive contexts, but are